jeanslack/audiomass/README.md

 Optional arguments:

-  `-f  --file`     single audio conversion.
+  `-f  --file`     Convert only one audio file at a time.
-  `-d, --dir`      specifies a directory to process
+  `-d, --dir`      Converts a bunch of audio files contained in a directory.
-  `-b, --batch`    run a process for different queued file formats
+  `-b, --batch`    Convert a queue of files even with different formats.
-  `-o  --output`   save the output into specified folder
+  `-o  --output`   Save the output files to a specified folder.
-  `-c, --check`    Check of available audio libraries
+  `-c, --check`    Check of available audio libraries used by audiomass
   `-h, --help`     print this help and exit
   `-v, --version`  print version and date and exit
   `-C, --copying`  print license and exit

 ## Examples

-Convert a single file and save it into same directory:
+Convert a single audio file and save it into same directory:

 `audiomass -f '/home/Name/my Music/audiofile.wav'`

-Convert a bunch of audio files and save them in a specified folder:
+Convert a bunch of audio files inside a folder and save them in another folder:

-`audiomass -d /MyDirName/Music -o '/MyOtherDir/converted`
+`audiomass -d /MyDirName/Music -o '/MyOtherDir/converted'`

-Convert a queue of audio files and save the output in the specified folder:
+Convert a queue of audio files and save them in a specified folder:

-`audiomass -b '..STREAM1.wav' '..STREAM2.mp3' '..STREAM3.flac' '...' -o /output/dir`
+`audiomass -b '..FILE 1.wav' '..FILE 2.mp3' '..FILE 3.flac' '...' -o '/MyOtherDir/converted'`

 ## Installation